 What is the Gallbladder, and Where Is It Located?

-The gallbladder is a small pear-shaped organ in the upper right quadrant of the abdomen beneath the liver.
+The gallbladder is a small pear-shaped organ in the upper right quadrant of the abdomen, beneath the liver2.
 This hollow organ measures approximately 2.7 to 3.9 inches in length and up to 2 inches across at its widest point.

 Understanding the Gallbladder’s Anatomy